vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/af_xdp.rst

 -----------------------

 This setsockopt registers a UMEM to a socket.
-This is the area that contain all the buffers that packet can recide in.
+This is the area that contain all the buffers that packet can reside in.
 The call takes a pointer to the beginning of this area and the size of it.
 Moreover, it also has parameter called chunk_size that is the size that the UMEM is divided into.
 It can only be 2K or 4K at the moment.
 If you have an